byuccl/spydrnet-tmr/docs/f4pga/index.rst

       set_property -dict { PACKAGE_PIN V17   IOSTANDARD LVCMOS33 } [get_ports { sw[0] }];

-   And here are the matching replicated constraints for #5:
+   And here are the matching replicated constraints for #5 (assuming the port is replicated):

    .. code-block::